mwmlln/shinju_select/static/documentation/TESTING.md

     Tasks

     * a.
 Ensure the email delivery is successful &#9745;
     * b.
-Email body should include the link to valify email for successful registration &#9745;
+Email body should include the link to verify email for successful registration &#9745;

 ### #12 User profile page